gradle/actions/setup-gradle/README.md

 Each build is different, and some builds produce more Gradle User Home content than others.
-[Cache debugging ](#cache-debugging-and-analysis) can provide insight into which cache entries are the largest, and the contents to be cached can be fine tuned by including and excluding certain paths within Gradle User Home.
+[Cache debugging ](#cache-debugging-and-analysis) can provide insight into which cache entries are the largest, and the contents to be cached can be fine-tuned by including and excluding certain paths within the Gradle User Home.

 ```yaml
 # Cache downloaded JDKs in addition to the default directories.